webdriverio/appium-boilerplate/README.md

 > [!TIP]
 > If you are automating iOS apps and you can use Deep Links, then you might want to try adding the capability `autoAcceptAlerts:true` when you start the iOS device.
 This capability will automatically accept all alerts, also the alert that will appear when you want to open your deep link in Safari.
 >
-> If you ware going to use this capability, then don't forget to remove the last few lines in the [`openDeepLinkUrl()`](./tests/helpers/Utils.ts)-method, see the comments in the method
+> If you were going to use this capability, then don't forget to remove the last few lines in the [`openDeepLinkUrl()`](./tests/helpers/Utils.ts)-method, see the comments in the method

 You can run the single test with the following commands